Shea-Whipple/Weekend-Assignment/README.md

-"Foo is the bar best way to bat my biz bop
+"Foo is the bar best way to bat my biz bop!"